-LA Lakers Rumors: Team Reaches Out To Dwyane Wade After Buyout From Bulls – Chances Of Signing Him
+LA Lakers Rumors: Team Reaches Out To Dwyane Wade After Buyout From Bulls, Chances Of Signing Him

 Over the weekend, Dwyane Wade reached a buyout with the Chicago Bulls and officially became a free agent that any team in the NBA could sign.
-Immediately a small handful of teams jumped out as possible landing spots for him, but it appears the field has widened as the week has started and the Los Angeles Lakers are now in the mix.
+Immediately, a small handful of teams jumped out as possible landing spots for him, but it appears the field has widened as the week started, and the Los Angeles Lakers are now in the mix.
 The Lakers have a pretty solid core of young players, but could the benefit of Wade’s veteran leadership help even more?

 Immediately after Wade became a free agent, there were a few teams that jumped out as suitors and major contenders.
-Clutch Points reported that the San Antonio Spurs, Cleveland Cavaliers, and Miami Heat are seriously chasing Wade, but the Oklahoma City Thunder are in the picture as well.
+Clutch Points reports that the San Antonio Spurs, Cleveland Cavaliers, and Miami Heat are seriously chasing Wade, but the Oklahoma City Thunder are in the picture as well.

 Since then, a number of other teams have jumped into the mix and are looking at bringing Wade into the fold for his talent and leadership.
 Lakers Nation is reporting that as soon as the 35-year-old guard hit the free agent market, the Lakers reached out to him about a possible deal.

-Even though the LA Lakers have been on a youth movement the last few years, Wade could provide a lot of help to players such as Julius Randle and Lonzo Ball.
+Even though the LA Lakers have been on a youth movement the last few years, Wade could provide a lot of help to players like Julius Randle and Lonzo Ball.

 Dwyane Wade and the Chicago Bulls have agreed to a buyout, and the #Lakers have already reached out to Wadehttps://t.co/rOcvBNPsiP pic.twitter.com/bBbkIbP3dJ